This page lists some tools I use for work. Mostly software, but there may be a few other things.

 I've always got a notebook or legal pad on my desk, but for more structural / long-term notes, I ended up writing a tool in Go to keep track of notes.
 It's called "zk", for Zettelkasten, and also because "zk" is a short Unixy command name that doesn't conflict with anything else I know of.

 zk is idiosyncratic and perhaps also idiotic.
-It's very much designed around the way I think, my own personal preferences and neuroses:
+It's very much designed around the way I think, my own personal preferences and neuroses:- It's hierarchical.
+Notes are arranged in a tree descending from a single root--but a note can appear at multiple places in that hierarchy.

 I interact with my notes using the `zk` command, but out of an abundance of optimism I have implemented the actual note manipulation logic in a Go library, meaning I could theoretically write a web frontend for it, or a GUI tool.